Recursively-Constrained Partially Observable Markov Decision Processes

 CPBVI computes stochastic policies.
 We modify CPBVI to only compute deterministic policies with the following details.
 Instead of solving the LP to generate a stochastic action, we solve the for the single highest value action subject to the cost-value constraint.

-Although both CPBVI and CPBVI-D should theoretically have performance insensitive to random seed initialization, both CPBVI and CPBVI-D are sensitive to the number of belief parameter during planning.
-With too few beliefs selected for a problem, both CPBVI and CPBVI-D cannot search the problem space sufficiently.
-With too many beliefs selected, the time taken for belief selection is too much for the moderately sized problems of CRS and Tunnels.
-Therefore, we tuned and chose a belief parameter of $30$ that allows finding solutions in the planning time of $300s$, and used an rng algorithm MersenneTwister with a seed of $11878$ (this paper id).
+Although both CPBVI and CPBVI-D theoretically have performance insensitive to random seed initialization, both algorithms are sensitive to the number of belief parameter during planning.
+With too few beliefs selected for a problem, both algorithms cannot search the problem space sufficiently.
+With too many beliefs selected, the time taken for belief selection is too high for the moderately sized problems of CRS and Tunnels.
+Therefore, we tuned and chose a belief parameter of $30$ that allows finding solutions in the planning time of $300s$.
 Note that even with a small number of beliefs of $30$, CPBVI routinely overruns the planning time limit during its update step.